racket/racket/racket/src/native-libs/README.txt

 through the operating system's package manager).
 For Windows and Mac OS, we supply pre-built libraries in platform-specific packages; the corresponding Racket packages include platform-specific dependencies on those packages.
-The "x86_64-linux-natipkg" variant of Racket is like Windows and Mac OS, expecting packages to supply native libraries for 64-bit Linux.
+The "x86_64-linux-natipkg" and "aarch64-linux-natipkg" variants of Racket are like Windows and Mac OS, expecting packages to supply native libraries for Linux.

 This directory contains scripts and patches to build Windows, Mac OS, and Linux libraries in a consistent and portable way.
 Naturally, the script and patches are fragile, so we upgrade libraries infrequently.
-Currently, we use the following external packages and versions for actively supported platforms (i.e., 32-bit PPC and x86 Mac OS may use older versions):
+Currently, we use the following external packages and versions for actively supported platforms:

  pkg-config-0.28
  sed-4.2 (Windows only, to avoid non-GNU `sed`)